sublimelsp/LSP/docs/src/customization.md

 ## Keyboard shortcuts (key bindings)

 LSP's key bindings can be edited from the `Preferences: LSP Key Bindings` command in the Command Palette.
 Many of the default key bindings (visible in the left view) are disabled to avoid conflicts with default or user key bindings.
 To enable those, copy them to your user key bindings on the right, un-comment, and pick the key shortcut of your choice.
+Check also the overview of available [Keyboard Shortcuts](keyboard_shortcuts.md).

 If you want to create a new key binding that is different from the ones that are already included, you might want to make it active only when there is a language server with a specific [LSP capability](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#initialize) (refer to the `ServerCapabilities` structure in that link) running.
 In that case, you can make use of the `lsp.session_with_capability` context.
 For example, the following key binding overrides `ctrl+r` to use LSP's symbol provider but only when the current view has a language server with the `documentSymbolProvider` capability and we're in a javascript or a typescript file: